2023 Best Value Natural Resources & Conservation Bachelor's Degree Schools in Michigan

 Request Information

-You’ll join some of the best and brightest minds around you if you attend Michigan Technological University.
-The school came in at #5 on this year’s Best Value Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.
-Located in the town of Houghton, Michigan Tech is a public school with a medium-sized student population.
+You’ll be in good company if you decide to attend Michigan Technological University.
+It ranked #5 on our 2023 Best Value Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list.
+Located in the remote town of Houghton, Michigan Tech is a public college with a moderately-sized student population.

 Michigan Tech undergraduate students pay an average of $18,215 in in-state tuition and fees each year.

-Michigan Tech also made our Best Natural Resources & Conservation Bachelor’s Degree Schools in Michigan list, coming in at #2.
+Michigan Tech also took the #2 spot in our Best Natural Resources & Conservation Bachelor’s Degree Schools in Michigan rankings.

 Read full report on Natural Resources & Conservation at Michigan Technological University